 Since we posit that the adoption of regular and predictable issuance stems from dealer constraints, our study aligns with research examining primary dealer behavior at auctions and how they are compensated for bearing interest rate risk (Fleming et al. (2024); Lou et al. (2013); Albuquerque et al. (2024)).
-Our instrument construction bears some similarities to Andreolli (2021), who uses a historical episode in which an explicit cap was imposed by Congress on long-term debt issuance to generate exogeneous variation in the maturity structure of government debt.
+Our instrument construction shares similarities with Andreolli (2021), who exploits a historical episode in which Congress imposed an explicit cap on long-term debt issuance to generate exogenous variation in the maturity structure of government debt.